aditi-18/IssueTracker-Application-MERN/README.md

 # My attempt on learning MERN by working on the book project, based on Pro MERN Stack 2nd Edition !!

 This is my repository for the project described in the book Pro MERN Stack (2nd Ed) by Vasan Subramanian.
 This readme contains my jouney of learning MERN.
 I will describe my learnings through every chapter.
 I will also list down the difficultilies I have faced in very chapter.
-Finally, I will also put down the results I achieve.
+Finally, I will also put down the results I achieve.<br>

 ## Chapter3